wmlex/mt7601/README.md

 A second patch was released on 31 Aug, 2014 with the following comment:

 ```
 A new patch[1] mainly based on patches at
 https://github.com/ashaffer/rt3573sta
 and several network throughput tests via the Iperf.
 ```
+Starting around Feb 2015, [a new mac80211 driver was written from scratch by the community](https://github.com/kuba-moo/mt7601u), lead by **@kuba-moo**.
+It went on to become the official Linux driver for mt7601u.
+It was done because there is very little chance that this vendor driver would ever become part of official Linux kernel.

 ### Credits